 I am an Assistant Professor of MIS at the College of Business at UNLV.
 I am the current Director for the Graduate MIS program at UNLV.
-I am teaching security management (MIS 770) and e-commerce strategy (MIS 764) at the graduate level, and data management at both the graduate (MIS 766) and undergraduate (IS 475) levels.
+I am teaching security management (MIS 770), data management (MIS 766) and e-commerce strategy (MIS 764) at the graduate level.

 I graduated from the Katz Graduate School of Business at the University of Pittsburgh with a PhD in Business, emphasizing in Management Information Systems.
-During my years there I specialized in human-computer interactions, trust and distrust and in large infrastructure project management.
-I continue to work with an NSF-funded project to explore the management and development of GENI.
+During my years there I specialized in human-computer interactions, security, trust and distrust and in large infrastructure project management.

 Prior to graduating from the University of Pittsburgh, I spent several months working for the Information Systems Security Research Center (ISSRC) at the University of Oulu, Finland.
 My work focused on explaining why individuals fail to engage in secure behaviors, and how management interventions could be better targeted to improve such behaviors.
 I was able to make connections with many international and Finnish organizations, and institutions in China, which are also engaged in these projects.
 I returned to Oulu to defend my dissertation with the ISSRC / University of Oulu and obtained a second PhD in MIS, emphasizing in security, from the University of Oulu.

 My research interests include trust and distrust, e-commerce, human-computer interaction, security and privacy.
-I have published papers in these areas in Management Information Systems Quarterly, Journal of Management Information Systems, Journal of the American Society for Information Science and Technology, Communications of the Association for Information Systems, and the Journal of Information Systems Education.
-I have also presented papers at the International Conference on Information Systems and HICSS.
+I have published papers in these areas in Management Information Systems Quarterly, Journal of Management Information Systems, Information Systems Journal, Journal of the Association for Information Systems, and several other research-niche specific outlets.
+I have also presented papers at the International Conference on Information Systems, AMCIS, HCI International and HICSS.

 I am a current Associate Editor for ISJ, the AIS Transactions on HCI, and for HCI and Security tracks at ICIS, AMCIS, and ECIS.
-I am currently an officer in the AIS SIG on Human-Computer Interaction and am an active reviewer for several IS journals and conferences.
+I am currently an officer in the AIS SIG on Human-Computer Interaction and am an active reviewer for many IS journals and conferences.